Pages

 In 1999 I decided to move my interests from business to the environment and in 2002 I graduated from the University of Victoria's "Restoration of Natural Systems" diploma program in environmental restoration and have since worked and volunteered in this field.

 You elected me knowing my passion for preserving the environment and the processes that protect and foster our clean air and water and supply habitat for our native species.
 It will come as no surprise that I still hold those beliefs above all others.
 Any decision I make has been, and always will be, filtered for its effect on the environment.
-To that end I initiated the Sustainability Report, providing a structure which enables us to adapt to climate change and increasing fuel costs; the Parks Report, assigning an ecological value to potential parkland; the Veitch Creek Report, which shows a baseline picture of disturbances affecting the creek and landowners; and I am now working on a report of our marine shoreline.
+I am deeply concerned that our senior levels of government seem to be ignoring the potentially devastating consequences of climate change and I would like to see Metchosin viewed as a leader in the CRD.
+We have managed to maintain much of our forested landscape, which acts as a carbon sink by storing C02 emissions, and through the good stewardship of many residents, our creeks and shoreline are basically clean and able to support the demands we place on them.
+I have initiated the Sustainability Report, providing a structure which enables us to adapt to climate change and increasing fuel costs; the Parks Report, assigning an ecological value to potential parkland; the Veitch Creek Report, which shows a baseline picture of disturbances affecting the creek and landowners; a Shoreline Report that highlights the benefits of, and risks to, our shoreline, a Saving Our Shorelines brochure that is intended to provide some voluntary steps that can be taken to preserve our vibrant and abundant marine ecosystems and a report on Tree Management.
 I also brought forward a policy to protect our night skies and as a council we have endorsed the solar hot water ready program.

 Agriculture: